-SHDP is a public understanding of science, technology and ethics based at Jesus College, University of Cambridge, since 1990.
+SHDP is a public understanding of science, technology and ethics based at Clare Hall, University of Cambridge.

 Addressing important ethical questions

 SHDP addresses ethical questions, such as the controversy over human embryonic stem cell research, communicating science in the media, superintelligent machines and artificial intelligence (AI).
 At times we tackle subjects illustrative of knowledge purely for its own sake.
-In 2022-23 our focus turns to climate change, pollution, and climate security in the Mediterranean.
+In 2022-24 our focus turns to migration, climate change, and climate security in the Mediterranean.

 Helping research to reach a wider audience

 SHDP helps bring research and new ideas to a wide audience of experts and general public through well organised events with carefully chosen participants.
 We have worked with many research groups and businesses, for example a recent conference with AI company DeepMind.

 SHDP and Outreach